Skip to Content

 For the most part, the ledger board should be the same size as the joists the homeowners are planning to install.

-Deck Board Size
+Deck Area Board Size

 On the other hand, there are composite decking, PVC plastic Boards, and aluminum boards.
-These types of deck boards are more expensive for reasons.
+These types of boards are more expensive for reasons.

 Deck Board Lengths

 Luckily, many home centers sell more extended sizes up to 16-ft.
-You can even have deck boards up to 24-ft long, but they come with a price.
+You can even have boards up to 24-ft long, but they come with a price.
 The usual board sizes available are 6ft, 12ft, 16t, and 20ft.

-Deck Board Thickness
+Decking Board Thickness

-Deck board thicknessThickness is important in determining the durability of your deck.
-The decking boards should support the weight of the people enjoying the deck and keep people from falling through the joists.
-The deck boards’ thickness should also be wide enough to have a solid feel as you walk; creaking is inevitable if the deck board is too thin.
+Thickness is important in determining the durability of your wooden platform.
+The boards should support the weight of the people enjoying the deck and keep people from falling through the joists.
+The boards’ thickness should also be wide enough to have a solid feel as you walk; creaking is inevitable if the board is too thin.

 Deck Beam Sizes